Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Related Work

-However, the above value-based DRL algorithms can not take all scenarios due to insufficient processing capacity for the continuous action spaces.
-To remedy this defect, PG algorithm~\cite{20} is proposed to directly learn the parameters in a DPN, even though still suffering from the high variance problem, partly caused by the probabilistic output for taking actions.
-To reduce the gradient variance, the actor-critic (AC) framework is proposed, where a deep actor/policy network is used to infer an action from a given state, and a deep critic/value network is used to estimate the associated state-value or action-value to guide the actor to learn a better policy during the optimization.
-After that, numerous improved AC-based PG algorithms have been proposed for achieving better exploration and data efficiency, including A3C~\cite{25}, TRPO~\cite{26}, PPO~\cite{21}, DDPG~\cite{5}, TD3~\cite{27}, SAC~\cite{28}, etc. Among these algorithms, PPO is easier to implement and more general, which can be scaled to almost all task scenarios, including video games with discrete action spaces and robotic control with discrete or continuous action spaces (The optimization process of PPO is shown in~\ref{ap1}).
+However, the value-based DRL algorithms discussed above have limited processing capacity for continuous action spaces, making them unsuitable for certain scenarios.
+To address this issue, the PG algorithm~\cite{sehnke2010parameter} was proposed to directly learn the parameters in a DPN.
+However, it still suffers from the high variance problem, partly due to the probabilistic output for taking actions.
+To address this, the actor-critic (AC) framework was introduced, where a deep actor/policy network infers an action from a given state, and a deep critic/value network estimates the associated state-value or action-value to guide the actor during optimization.
+Several improved AC-based PG algorithms have been proposed to improve exploration and data efficiency, including A3C~\cite{mnih2016asynchronous}, TRPO~\cite{schulman2015trust}, PPO~\cite{schulman2017proximal}, DDPG~\cite{lillicrap2016continuous}, TD3~\cite{fujimoto2018addressing}, and SAC~\cite{haarnoja2018soft}.
+Among these algorithms, PPO is a more general and easier-to-implement algorithm that can be scaled to almost all task scenarios, including video games with discrete action spaces and robotic control with both discrete and continuous action spaces.

-Despite remarkable progress, the solutions found by the DRL algorithms described above are typically energy-intensive due to the DPN relying on dense communication of continuous values and the gradient-based optimization paradigm.
-To remedy this deficiency, we introduce a biologically-inspired SPN optimized by a gradient-free GA as an energy-efficient alternative to DRL.
+Despite the remarkable progress made by DRL algorithms described above, their solutions are often energy-intensive due to the reliance of deep policy networks on dense communication of continuous values and the gradient-based optimization paradigm.
+To address this issue, we propose a biologically-inspired SPN, optimized by a gradient-free genetic algorithm, as an energy-efficient alternative to DRL.